HollowMan6/CS-E4160/A4/README.md

 ### 5.2 Provide the commands that you used to create the volumes.
 Demonstrate that you can mount the outer and the hidden volume.
 https://documentation.help/VeraCrypt/Personal%20Iterations%20Multiplier%20(PIM).html

+PIM stands for "Personal Iterations Multiplier".
+It is a parameter that was introduced in VeraCrypt 1.12 and whose value controls the number of iterations used by the header key derivation function.
+This value can be specified through the password dialog or in the command line.

 Create the keyfiles:
 ```bash